vicky1997/docs_test/docs/source/dustcoagulation.rst

     M_{\mathrm{swarm}} = m_i N_i,

 where :math:`m_i` is the mass of the representative particle :math:`i`.
 The fundamental assumption here is that :math:`M_{\mathrm{swarm}}` is the same for every swarm and is a constant that does not change with time.
-This means that if a particle grows (:math:`m_i` increases), the number of particles it represents reduces (:math:`N_i`).
+This means that if a particle grows (:math:`m_i` increases), the number of particles it represents reduces (:math:`N_i` reduces).
 This is a statistical effect and not a physical effect.

 Collisions
 ++++++++++